go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * The `T1 | T2 | ... | Tn` form, which is called a union of terms (or type/term union in this book).
   Each `Tx` term is a tilde form, type literal, or type name, and it may not denote a type parameter.
-  There are some restrictions of using union terms.
+  There are some requirements for union terms.
-  These restrictions will be described in a section below.
+  These requirements will be described in a section below.

 Note that, a type literal always denotes an unnamed type, whereas a type name may denote a named type or unnamed type.